Huawei Cloud Deployment Manual

 3 Infrastructure Deployment¶

-3.1 Deployment Instructions¶
+3.1 Deployment Description¶

-3.2 Steps One, Two, Three: CCE Service Creation¶
+3.2 Steps One, Two, Three - CCE Service Creation¶

-3.2.1 Step One: Purchase CCE Cluster¶
+3.2.1 Step One - Purchase CCE Cluster¶

-3.2.2 Step Two: Worker Node Configuration¶
+3.2.2 Step Two - Worker Node Configuration¶

-3.2.3 Step Three: Plugin Management¶
+3.2.3 Step Three - Plugin Management¶

 Install nginx-ingress plugin